TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

-NOTES: The TriBITS CMake cache variable ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>_OVERRIDE`` is used and not ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>`` because is given a default internally by CMake and the new varaible is needed to make the override explicit.
+NOTES: The TriBITS CMake cache variable ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>_OVERRIDE`` is used and not ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>`` because is given a default internally by CMake and the new variable is needed to make the override explicit.

 Appending arbitrary libraries and link flags every executable